RTX current and historic financials and future outlook

 Statements on future conditions

 The following statements on the Group's future conditions, including, in particular, future revenue and operating profit (EBITDA and EBIT), reflect Management's current outlook and carry some uncertainty.
 These statements can be affected by a number of risks and uncertainties, many of which are outside the control of RTX, which means that actual developments can be different from the indicated outlook.
-These risks and uncertainties include - but are not limited to - general business and economic conditions (including the impact of the COVID-19 pandemic), changes in demand, competition, technological changes, fluctuations in sub-contractor supplies, the availability and time of delivery of components, regulatory changes as well as foreign exchange and interest rate fluctuations.
+These risks and uncertainties include - but are not limited to - general business, economic and geopolitical conditions and developments, changes in demand, competition, technological changes, fluctuations in sub-contractor supplies, the availability and time of delivery of components, regulatory changes as well as foreign exchange and interest rate fluctuations.

 Long Term Financial Ambitions